gfm16617/ENCE_3501_VLSI_Class2023/Lab_1/README.md

 ![image](https://github.com/gfm16617/ENCE_3501_VLSI_Class2023/blob/main/Lab_1/images/r_divider_sch.png)

-To simulate this cell, I created a new schematic and included one R_Divider cell symbol.
-LTspice was used to simulate the circuit.
+To simulate this cell, create a new schematic and includ one R_Divider cell symbol.
+LTspice is used to simulate the circuit.

 ![image](https://github.com/gfm16617/ENCE_3501_VLSI_Class2023/blob/main/Lab_1/images/r_divider_sim.png)

-You can see the correct output voltage for this circuit.
+You can see the correct output voltage for this circuit, that means that the schematic was designed correctly.

 ![image](https://github.com/gfm16617/ENCE_3501_VLSI_Class2023/blob/main/Lab_1/images/r_divider_sim_spice.png)

 ### Electric Layout

+The layout follows the same design process used during the schematic design.
+Select n-well resistors and adjust the dimensions accordingly.

+n_well_lay_menu -> picture

 ![image](https://github.com/gfm16617/ENCE_3501_VLSI_Class2023/blob/main/Lab_1/images/r_divider_lay.png)

 ![image](https://github.com/gfm16617/ENCE_3501_VLSI_Class2023/blob/main/Lab_1/images/r_divider_lay_3D.png)

+To simulate this layout cell, create a new layout and includ one R_Divider layout cell.
+LTspice is used to simulate the circuit.

+r_divider_lay_sim -> picture

+You can see the correct output voltage for this circuit, that means that the layout was designed correctly.

+r_divider_lay_sim_spice -> picture

 ## Lab Questions